 About me

-I am a (statistics) PhD student (with Tamara Broderick) in the EECS department at MIT affiliated with LIDS.
+I am a (statistics) PhD candidate (with Tamara Broderick) in the EECS department at MIT affiliated with LIDS.
 Previously I got two MSc degrees in Statistics and Wildlife Ecology from the University of Wisconsin-Madison and a SM degree from MIT in Computer Science.
 I did my undergraduate degree in Biology/Physics at Peking University.

 New sciences are driven by new measurements and new measurements need new statistics.
 My research focus on statistical methods and experimental planning for new measurement methods in biology and physics, ranging from perturbing gene networks, measuring fluid dynamics in cells, surveying animal populations to calibrating standard candles for cosmological distances.
 I also maintain a line of ecological research on large carnivores, currently focused on population ecology and economical values of apex predator species namely gray wolves (Canis lupus) and jaguars (Panthera onca) in various locations.